shakacode/react-validation-layer/README.md

 ;
 ```

 In most cases validation feedback should be provided as soon as possible, but not too soon.
 The question comes down to when to start to provide the feedback.
 It really depends on context.
 Strategies below won't provide any feedback until the specific moment, e.g. the first blur from the field or the first successful validation.
+All you have to do is to pick the most suitable one for your context.
 To understand the behavior of each strategy, add the following prefix to its name: "Start providing instant feedback on..."

 #### `onFirstChange`
 Validation Layer emits results for the single field as user types.
 Note that first feedback will be provided only after first change in this field.